SelfCapabilityEnhancement/OurShop-FE/README.md

 ## issue for not found page after deployment

 - React Router it handles all the routes but when you directly goto an endpoint, netlify must know where to redirect you.
 That is what we are specifying in the \_redirects file.

+## issue that 3rd party modules can't be recognized by jest

+- they are published as untranspiled code, so need transform them via `babel-jest`

+## issue for CORS

+- proxy server request data with real server and browser just interact with the proxy server